f3-factory/fatfree-psr7/README.md

 ## Usage

-The package includes a [PSR-17](https://www.php-fig.org/psr/psr-17/) factory and also supports [HTTPlug](https://docs.php-http.org/en/latest/index.html).
+The package includes a [PSR-17](https://www.php-fig.org/psr/psr-17/) factory.

 Use these factories according to specs to create Request, Response, Uri, Stream objects.